gqcao/suckless/st/README.md

 ## Updates
 - `alpha focus highlight`
-- `externalpipe`: to parse links using `dmenu`
 - Enable `delkey` in the command line
+- `externalpipe`: to parse urls
-- Scan, open and copy urls by dmenu
+    - Scan, open and copy urls by `dmenu`
 - Changed to the light blue color for comments
 - Set font size to 18